-- 2.5 Parents can state preferences for any combination of the following schools: - Community - Voluntary Aided - Voluntary Controlled - Foundation - Academy - Trust - Free - 2.6 Parents are invited to state three preferences for primary and junior transfer and four preferences for secondary transfer online; on the common application form, or by telephone to the Local Authority in their rank order and give reasons for those preferred schools. - 2.7 Parents will apply direct to their home authority. - 2.8 Reception intake and junior transfer in all cases applications must be received by the closing date of 14 January 2022.
-Parents cannot change their preferences after the closing date, unless they have changed address, which changes their catchment area, or have had a move fall through proof will be required.
-Such changes may result in an 'on-time' application being re-classified as a 'late' application. - 2.9 Secondary transfer in all cases applications must be received by the closing date of 29 October 2021.
-Parents cannot change their preferences after the closing date, unless they have changed address, which changes their catchment area, or have had a house move fall through proof will be required.
-Such changes may result in an 'on-time' application being reclassified as a 'late' application. - 3 The offer of a place - 3.1 Reception intake and junior transfer - parents will be sent a letter by second class post detailing a single offer of a school place for admission to an infant, junior or primary school from Derby City Council on 18 April 2022.
-Parents who applied online will also be able to view the decision online on 18 April 2022 by logging into their account. - 3.2 Secondary transfer parents will be sent a letter by second class post detailing a single offer of a place for admission to a secondary school from Derby City Council on 1 March 2022.
-Parents who applied online will also be able to view the decision online on 1 March 2022 by logging into their account. - 4 Applications outside of the normal admission round - 4.1 All school admission applications for a school within Derby City made outside the normal admission round must be applied for using the relevant common application form or by completing the e-form available at https://secure.derby.gov.uk/forms/?formid=346.
-Reasonable adjustments will be made for disabled parents. - 4.2 Parents will be invited to state three preferences for in rank order on the common application form/e-form.
+- 2.5 Parents can state preferences for any combination of the following schools:

+- Community

+- Voluntary Aided

+- Voluntary Controlled

+- Foundation

+- Academy

+- Trust

+- Free

+- 2.6 Parents are invited to state three preferences for primary and junior transfer and four preferences for secondary transfer online; on the common application form, or by telephone to the Local Authority in their rank order and give reasons for those preferred schools.

+- 2.7 Parents will apply directly to their home authority.

+- 2.8 Reception intake and junior transfer in all cases applications must be received by the closing date of 15 January 2024.
+Parents cannot change their preferences after the closing date, unless they have changed their address, which changes their catchment area, or have had a move fall through proof will be required.
+Such changes may result in an 'on-time' application being re-classified as a 'late' application.

+- 2.9 Secondary transfer in all cases applications must be received by the closing date of 31 October 2023.
+Parents cannot change their preferences after the closing date, unless they have changed their address, which changes their catchment area, or have had a house move fall through proof will be required.
+Such changes may result in an 'on-time' application being reclassified as a 'late' application.

+- 3 The offer of a place

+- 3.1 Reception intake and junior transfer parents can receive an electronic version of the decision letter if when making the application they include an email address.
+Parents will also be sent a letter by second class post detailing a single offer of a school place for admission to an infant, junior or primary school from Derby City Council on 16 April 2024.
+Parents who applied online will also be able to view the decision online on 16 April 2024 by logging into their accounts.

+- 3.2 Secondary transfer parents can receive an electronic version of the decision letter if when making the application they include an email address.
+Parents will also be sent a letter by second-class post detailing a single offer of a place for admission to a secondary school from Derby City Council on 1 March 2024.
+Parents who applied online will also be able to view the decision online on 1 March 2024 by logging into their accounts.

+4 Applications outside of the normal admission round

-- 4.3 All admission authorities will be asked to consider the applications against their own oversubscription criteria. - 4.4 The offer of a place at any maintained Derby City school (excluding Free Schools and Landau Forte Secondary College) will be made by Derby City Council on behalf of the admission authority concerned. - 4.5 Applicants will be issued with a decision letter from Derby City Council within 20 school days of their application being submitted. - 4.6 There are some cases when a school may refuse admission even if it has places available.
+- 4.1 All school admission applications for a school within Derby City made outside the normal admission round must be applied for using the relevant common application form or by completing the e-form available at the Online in-year application form. - 4.2 Parents will be invited to state three preferences in rank order on the common application form/e-form. - 4.3 All admission authorities will be asked to consider the applications against their own oversubscription criteria. - 4.4 The offer of a place at any maintained Derby City school (excluding Free Schools, UTC Derby Pride Park, and Landau Forte College) will be made by Derby City Council on behalf of the admission authority concerned. - 4.5 Applicants will be issued with a decision letter from Derby City Council within 15 school days of their application being submitted. - 4.6 There are some cases when a school may refuse admission even if it has places available.
 These are: - twice permanently excluded children within two years of the last exclusion - children with challenging behaviour making in-year admissions.
 Schools must refer this to the local authority to be dealt with under the Fair Access Protocol.